gulnazaki/lyrics-melody/README.md

 It includes:
 - All code to recreate the results of the paper
-- The full instrumental dataset `dataset.parquet` and the reduced chord dataset `dataset_chords.parquet`
+- The full instrumental dataset `dataset.parquet` and the reduced chord dataset `dataset_chords.parquet`, as well as their token vocabularies
 - A few generated samples and their corresponding lyrics